-Even though it was just your standard-issue, innocent red brick fireplace, to home and design blogger Tasha it felt like a sad relic of the 1980s.
+Even though it was just your standard-issue, innocent red brick fireplace, to home and design blogger Tasha from Kaleidoscope Living it felt like a sad relic of the 1980s.
 She didn't want to spend a lot of time or money on it, so she decided to paint it.Continue to 10 of 20 below.

 10 of 20

 After: Inexpensive Fireplace Rehab

 To achieve a whitewashed effect, Tasha from Kaleidoscope Living cut the white paint with water to thin it out.
 She then rolled it on with a textured nap roller cover, followed by brushwork.
 A wood stove inserted in the fireplace solves the problem of wood-burning fireplaces' energy inefficiency.
 Now, this ethereal fireplace is a beautiful focal point for the room instead of being an eyesore.Continue to 11 of 20 below.

 11 of 20

 Before: Shades of Tuscany

 Tuscan home style is long gone; that much is clear.
 But Jenny at the home blog Evolution of Style felt that the chief problem with her Tuscan-style fireplace was one of coordination.
 Her home's exterior was natural-feeling and Craftsman.
 Her fireplace?
 Not so much.
 It was time for a veneer stone job.Continue to 12 of 20 below.

 13 of 20

 Before: Hearth Makeover

 Those black hearth tiles frustrated Sonya, owner of the home blog At Home With The Barkers.
 But chipping away mortared tile can often create more problems than it's worth.
 Then she devised an idea to fix it, all without breaking a single tile.Continue to 14 of 20 below.

 14 of 20

 After: In Good Hearth

 By creating a type of box out of dimensional lumber, Sonya from At Home With The Barkers, and her husband were able to raise the hearth.
-This not only covers up those unwanted black hearth tiles, it gives the hearth greater prominence.
-Ledgestone veneer tiles cover the face of the fireplace.Continue to 15 of 20 below.
+This not only covers up those unwanted black hearth tiles, but it also gives the hearth greater prominence.
+Ledgestone veneer tiles cover the face of their fireplace.Continue to 15 of 20 below.

 15 of 20